Content Optimization Strategy: 20 Tips to Drive Leads and Traffic

 On-page SEO: This technique uses the elements you have the most control over (like content, keyword usage, and media) to create high-quality content for your readers with valuable information to rank higher on search engines.

 Off-page SEO: These are the steps you take to generate backlinks to your website and improve your domain authority.
-An example is writing guest posts.
+An example is writing an article with unique data that others will want to cite and link back to.

-These three techniques work together.
-So, leveraging each of them creates a more effective content optimization strategy.
+All of these techniques are related.
+So, leveraging a combination of them creates a more effective content optimization strategy.

 SEO content optimization strategies